BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

 Always prefer [_dataclasses_](https://github.com/BuroHappoldMachineLearning/LearningMaterials/blob/main/SummaryList.md#basics-of-python) in these cases.
 They are much simpler to understand for others and they can be used/reused easily.
 Remember to add descriptions to your dataclasses to help others understand what they are about.

-### 1.2 Avoid returning tuples from your functions
+### 1.2 Avoid returning Tuples from your functions

 You may be often tempted to [return multiple outputs from your Python function](https://stackoverflow.com/q/354883/3873799), for example using Tuples, e.g.: